tgeijten/zml/README.md

 # ZSON
 ZSON is a concise-yet-readable file format for storing data.
-I'ts like JSON, but without the cruft.
+It's like JSON, but without the cruft.
+ZSON uses whitespace to separate items, and requires quotes only in special cases.

 ## Objectives
 * Concise